rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 judges are clean like many ordinary people are.
 Most often, when govts are in trouble, they readily agree to a judicial commission by a retired judge.

-The Khosla Commission, the Shah Nawaz Commission, and the Mukerjee Commission are all investigating the death of Netaji S C Bose in a plane crash in Taiwan en route to Tokyo.
+The Khosla Commission, the Shah Nawaz Commission, and the Mukerjee Commission were all investigating the death of Netaji S C Bose in a plane crash in Taiwan en route to Tokyo.
 Of course, only Mukerjee Commission was headed by a retired judge.
 GD Khosla was an ex-bureaucrat, and Shanawaz Khan was a politician belonging to Congress Party.
 The conclusions of these commissions are in the public domain, and none could conclusively answer the central question of Netaji's death in a plane crash, instead opening up many new